idvorkin/idvorkin.github.io/_d/SustainableWork.md

 **Changing culture is a slow process** so when I'm new to an organization expect a while for it to kick in.

-**Changing culture is a slow process** so when I'm new to an organization expect a while for it to kick in.

 ### Tell me more

 In future posts, I'll describe how leaders can build a culture of work life balance into organizations that haven't embraced it yet.